babel/babel/packages/babel-plugin-transform-es2015-template-literals/README.md

 `boolean`, defaults to `false`.

 This option combines all template literal expressions and quasis with `String.prototype.concat`.
-It allows to pass the correct hint to `ToPrimitive` operation and to throw if template literal expression is a `Symbol()`.
+It will handle cases with `Symbol.toPrimitive` correctly and throw correctly if template literal expression is a `Symbol()`.
 See [babel/babel#5791](https://github.com/babel/babel/pull/5791).

 **In**